michael-kricheldorf/flare-forecast.github.io-wiki/Manage-Files-on-S3-Using-Rclone.md

 ### Method 1

-Find the path for Rclone configuration file:
+Find the path for Rclone configuration file (e.g., in a macOS computer):

 ```
 $ rclone config file
-Configuration file doesn't exist, but rclone will use this path (e.g. in a MacOS computer):
+Configuration file doesn't exist, but rclone will use this path:
 /Users/renato/.config/rclone/rclone.conf
 ```